microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/allocation.md

 ## ▶️ Getting started

-When you first start managing cost in the cloud, you use the native "allocation" tools to organize subscriptions and resources to align to your primary organizational reporting structure.
+When you first start managing cost in the cloud, you use the native allocation tools to organize subscriptions and resources to align to your primary organizational reporting structure.
 For anything beyond it, [tags](https://learn.microsoft.com/azure/azure-resource-manager/management/tag-resources) can augment cloud resources and their usage to add business context, which is critical for any allocation strategy.

-Cost allocation is usually an afterthought and requires some level of cleanup when introduced.
+Allocation is usually an afterthought and requires some level of cleanup when introduced.
 You need a plan to implement your allocation strategy.
 We recommend outlining that plan first to get alignment and possibly prototyping on a small scale to demonstrate the value.
 Consider whether to include shared costs from services that are shared by multiple products or teams.
 Managing shared costs can be complex and many organizations start without it.
 Identify shared costs and establish a prioritized plan for how they should be handled.

 - Decide how you want to manage access to the cloud.
   - At what level in the organization do you want to centrally provision access to the cloud: Departments, teams, projects, or applications?
 High levels require more governance and low levels require more management.